 Kilmainham Gaol Restoration

 In the 1950s’ a grassroots movement saw the push for the Kilmainham Gaol restoration, and so it began.
-When the ideas of demolishing the gaol where spreading, the Kilmainham Restoration Society was created in 1958.
+When the ideas of demolishing the gaol started spreading, the Kilmainham Restoration Society was created in 1958.

 Kilmainham Restoration Society

 It was created by a young engineer, Lorcan Leanard from the north side of Dublin.
 He was joined by a number of like-minded nationalists and they agreed that they wouldn’t discuss any of the events associated with the Civil War in relation to the restoration project.
-They produced a narrative of a unified national struggle in hopes this would get the restoration the go ahead.
+They produced a narrative of a unified national struggle, in hopes, this would get the restoration the go ahead.

 During this time the Irish Government was under extreme pressure from the National Graves Association in preserving the gaol.
 So when the Kilmainham Restoration Society officially submitted their proposal in 1958 the government were highly in favour of it.

 In 1960 the detailed plan for the project which was also envisioned as a tourist attraction got the approval it needed.
 Later that year, in May the prison keys were handed to the board of trustees.
 The trustees included members nominated by the society and two from the government.